Derivatives of the identity and generalizations of Milnor's invariants: Cobordism spaces

 To define $QT(X;\xi-\eta)$ precisely, choose a vector bundle monomorphism $\eta\to\epsilon^i$, and define $QT(X;\xi-\eta)=\Omega^iQT(X;\xi\oplus\epsilon^i/\eta)$.
 For $i$ large, the homotopy type of $\Omega^iQT(X;\xi\oplus\epsilon^i/\eta)$ is independent of the monomorphism and $i$.
 See \cite{gkw} for the same construction.
 To see the functoriality of $QT(X;\xi-\eta)$, note that if $U\subset X$ is open, then we define $QT(U;\xi-\eta)$ by pulling back the bundle $\xi\oplus\epsilon^i/\eta$ along the inclusion map $U\to X$ and forming the Thom space.
 That is, if $U\subset V$ is an inclusion, then we have a commutative diagram

 in which the vertical arrows are given by the pullback.
 This induces a map of horizontal cofibers $T(U;\xi\oplus\epsilon^i/\eta)\to T(V;\xi\oplus\epsilon^i/\eta)$. \end{rem}

 Now suppose $P$ is a smooth closed manifold.
-Our cobordism spaces can be viewed as contravariant functors from $\mathcal{O}(P)$, the poset of open subsets of $P$, to $\Top$.
+Our cobordism spaces can be viewed as contravariant functors from $\mathcal{O}(P)$, the poset of open subsets of $P$, to $\Top$ by composing with the realization functor.
 They are contravariant because the map from the manifold to $P$ is required to be proper.

 \begin{prop} \cite[Proposition 21]{M:Emb} Suppose $P$ is a smooth closed manifold and $U\subset P$ is a tubular neighborhood of a submanifold $S$.
 That is, $U$, is a $k$-disk bundle over $S$.
 Then there is an equivalence \end{prop}